 A request to reset your Facebook password

-Confirmation messages with a link or code to confirm a change prevent others from changing your password.
-You might get a notification if someone is trying to break into your account, or if they mistype your email address instead of their own when trying to reset their own password.
+Confirmation messages with a link or code are sent to prevent others from changing your password.
+You might get a notification if someone is trying to break into your account, or if they mistype your email address instead of their own when trying to reset their password.
 As long as your associated email accounts are secure, you can ignore the notification.
 Enable two-factor authentication for even more Facebook account security.

 Facebook password recovery